 Costumes get dirty.
 Your son’s jack-o-lantern rots sooner than you’d hoped.
 Messes arise in the kitchen quicker than you can say trick-or-treat.
 But many of these little hiccups can be fixed with simple solutions that will ensure you have a problem-free spooky season.

 1. Costume Care

 When you first purchase clothing, especially a Halloween costume, there are often lingering manufacturing chemicals that can cause irritation to the skin.
-And when you mix chemicals with kids putting their sleeves in their mouths and their capes up their nose, it can become an issue.
+And when you mix chemicals with kids putting their sleeves in their mouths and capes up their nose, it can become an issue.
 Make sure to wash away any harsh chemicals before letting your child wear their costume by putting them through a gentle cycle in the washing machine.
-You can add ½ cup of white vinegar to the wash to completely remove chemicals, soften the fabric, and make colors even more vibrant!
+You can add ½ cup of white vinegar to the wash to completely remove chemicals, soften the fabric and make colors even more vibrant.

 White vinegar is also a perfect remedy for stains.
 Soak Halloween costumes in white vinegar as a pre-treatment to running a washing machine cycle.
-After about a 30-minute soak, wash the costume as usual and the stain should disappear on its own!
+After a 30-minute soak, wash the costume as usual and the stain should disappear on its own.
 For severe stains, do a little scrubbing before putting it through the wash.
 And voila!
 Stain gone.

 2. Preserve Mr. Pumpkin

 Your kids begged and pleaded to carve their own pumpkins this year.
 And with your help, they achieved their perfect design — maybe they even named their pumpkin because of how proud they were.
 The last thing you need is for their jack-o-lantern to rot prematurely or for squirrels to begin tearing it apart.
 To prevent rot and keep critters away, coat the inside and outside of jack-o-lanterns with a mixture of white vinegar and water.
 This solution will temporarily preserve the pumpkin and stop wildlife from meddling with your children's creations.